lefterisss/portfolio/README.md

 The main goal is understanding relationships rather than optimizing predictive performance

-## MULTICOLLINEARITY AND CORRELATION MATRIX
+## Multicollinearity and Confusion Matrix
 The correlation matrix expresses the relationship of two predictors.
 This matrix involves a row and columns table in which each cell represents the correlation coefficient of the two variables.
 The correlation coefficient ranges from -1 to 1 with -1 indicating perfect negative relationship and 1 perfect positive relationship.
 The visualization of the correlation matrix is an important step before the building of the machine learning model because you can gain a better understanding about what’s most important for your model.

 **The Variance Inflation Factor** quantifies how much the variance of a specific regression coefficient for a feature is inflated due to multicollinearity with other features.